thirukkural2022/obedparla.com/drafts/mentals-models-react.md

 straight to the window?
 No, of course not, who does that?
 You put a bathrobe at least, and then check the weather to put on the right clothes.

-This are just examples of course, but they help me to illustrate the mental model I have in mind when thinking about problems.
+These are just examples of course, but they help me to illustrate the mental model I have in mind when thinking about problems.
 Do you want your user to see a blank page for even an instant?
 Do you want some static icons or images to show without context and without data?
 That's why we have our famous "loading